skolima/ppro-devops-challenge/README.md

 - automatic deploy application to AWS
 - add database to the terraform stuff and use it in the app
 - two environments as terraform workspaces
-- writetup steps to get this running from zero
+- write up steps to get this running from zero